-When you’ve been diagnosed with an enlarged prostate, one of the first things you’ll want to know is how this affects your insurance eligibility.
-Life insurance with an enlarged prostate is actually not as difficult as it may seem.
+When you’ve been diagnosed with an enlarged prostate, you might wonder how it affects your eligibility for life insurance.
+Luckily, life insurance with an enlarged prostate is actually not as difficult as it may seem.

-Benign prostatic hyperplasia affects over 3 million men per year in the United States alone.
+Benign prostatic hyperplasia, or enlarged prostate, affects over 3 million men per year in the United States alone.

 According to the National Institute of Diabetes and Digestive and Kidney Diseases, the most common risk factors for an enlarged prostate include: